cntrlz/udacity_iOS_MealWheel/README.md

 * [ ] Fix geocoding - it's still clunky

 ## Notes
+* Do not open _MealWheel.xcworkspace_ before doing `pod install`.
+You might need to close and re-open _MealWheel.xcworkspace_ after running `pod install`
 * Apollo's build-time configuration should be all set, but if for some reason you're getting errors with the API, see [here](https://www.apollographql.com/docs/ios/installation.html#adding-build-step)

 ## Contributing